luan048/luan048/README.md

   Hello!
 I'm Luan, a Computer Science student and Full-Stack developer with a passion for learning and facing challenges.
   I am currently focused on improving my skills in the following areas:
-  Web Development (React, Vue, Node.js, REST APIs) Database (MySQL, MongoDB)
+  Web Development (React, Node.js, REST APIs), Database (MySQL, PostgreSQL),
+  Data (with Python and Java),
-  Software Development (Good programming practices, data structure, and algorithms) I am interested in projects that involve innovation and I always seek to create efficient and impactful solutions.
+  Software Development (Good programming practices, data structure, and algorithms).
+  I am interested in projects that involve innovation and I always seek to create efficient and impactful solutions.
 On my GitHub, you will find some of my projects, where I apply what I'm learning and put new technologies into             practice.
-That's all, thanks see you! 🤝
+That's all.
+Thanks, see you! 🤝
   </p>

   <br />